DUNE/g4lbne/README.txt

                       running and oscillated event rates)
 *************************************************************
-Below is a description of the procedure for creating a set of plots that compare flux, oscillated and unoscillated event rates for two different geometry configurations using large statistics samples.
+Below is a description of the procedure for creating a set of plots that compare flux and oscillated and unoscillated event rates for two different geometry configurations using large statistics samples.
+You will need to have Fermilab grid credentials to do this (see the wiki).

 1. Create a modified geometry

 For this example, you'll want to make some sort of change to the nominal geometry.
-For example, you could change the decay pipe fill material to Helium by opening inputs/CD1-CDR_Geo.input, and changing the line
+For example, you could change the decay pipe fill material to Helium by opening inputs/Nominal_FHC.input, and changing the line

 DecayPipeFillGEANTmat 15